the 'how-to' guide for anal

 Once you get that first knuckle inside, squeeze your butt hole around the finger for ten to thirty seconds, and then relax it.
 “By doing this, you’ll bring more blood flow to the area, which will increase arousal while decreasing discomfort,” says Dr. Melancon.

 Once you’re in, there’s no wrong move!
 Does thrusting in and out feel good?
 Do that!
 Does going deep and wiggling your digit around feel good?
 Have at it!
-Are you craving even more girth?
+Craving even more girth?
 Fill your hole up!

 Now that you know what you like, add in a sex toy.
-As Carly S explains: “A toy can replicate the sensation while freeing up your hands so that you can also stroke your genitals, nipples, and other erogenous zones,” says Carly S.
+As Carly S explains: “A toy can replicate the sensation while freeing up your hands so that you can also stroke your genitals, nipples, and other erogenous zones.”

 When shopping for a backdoor toy there are two important things to remember: You should never ever stick anything up your butt that does not have a flared base and is not made of a non-porous material.